 No matter what form the Crisis takes, it galvanizes people into an action-taking consensus; problems that were once kicked down the road during the Unraveling are finally taken by the horns.
 Civic authority revives, cultural expression redirects towards community purpose, and people begin to locate themselves as members of a larger group.
 Self-sacrifice, institution building, and consensus replace self-interest, personal development, and contrarianism as values society encourages.
 Wanting to protect their children from the turmoil surrounding them, parents are overprotective of their children during the Crisis.

 During the Crisis, old Artists disappear, Prophets enter elderhood, Nomads enter midlife, Heroes enter young adulthood — and a new generation of child Artists is born.

 America experienced a Crisis-era during the Revolutionary and Civil Wars.
 Our previous Crisis began with the Great Depression and ended after WWII.
 When Strauss and Howe wrote The Fourth Turning in 1997, they predicted that the next Crisis would begin in the middle of ‘00s and last until around 2025.
-According to Howe’s current blog, he believes the next Fourth Turning began with the 2008 economic crisis.
+He believes the next Fourth Turning began with the 2008 economic crisis.

 Strauss and Howe argue that it’s never possible to predict how long or severe a Fourth Turning may be, or what form it may take (the last Crisis, after all, started with the Depression and ended with a World War).
 In whatever form it takes, by the time the Fourth Turning is over, it has created a sharp break with the old order and a rebirth and renewal of society — a new High.